Reduced Speed Zones

 What is a reduced speed zone or slow order?

-A reduced speed zone, or slow order as it is also known, is an area in which trains and streetcars are required to travel at a slower-than-normal speed to allow maintenance work and upgrades to be done on the tracks.
-Speed restrictions allow service to continue and can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during winter months or extreme heat.
+A reduced speed zone, or slow order as it is also known, is an area in which subway trains are required to travel at a slower-than-normal speed to allow maintenance work and upgrades to be done on the tracks, switches or signals.
+Speed restrictions allow service to continue, at a slower speed through the impacted area, and can also be put in place following a temporary repair to the tracks, before a permanent repair is made, as well as during the winter or extreme heat.

 How fast do subway trains travel when a slow order has been put in place?